Get insider access

 eufy RoboVac 25C

-The Roborock S7 is better than the eufy RoboVac 25C, though this is to be expected give that the Roborock is a high-end robot vacuum while the eufy is an entry-level model.
+The Roborock S7 is better than the eufy RoboVac 25C, though this is to be expected given that the Roborock is a high-end robot vacuum while the eufy is an entry-level model.
 The Roborock features an advanced LIDAR mapping system that stores a permanent map of its coverage area, allowing you to set up virtual boundary lines or schedule cleaning sessions for specific rooms.
 It also delivers superior performance on carpeted surfaces, feels better built, has an ultrasonic mopping feature for dealing with stains, and has longer battery life.
-Meanwhile, the eufy actually clears slightly more debris on bare floors, charges faster, and makes less noise.
+Meanwhile, the eufy clears slightly more debris on bare floors, charges faster, and makes less noise.

 + Show more